Muhammadzainattiq/Muhammadzainattiq/README.md

-# 👋 Hi, I’m Muhammad Zain Attiq

-**CKAD-Certified Agentic AI Engineer & Full Stack Cloud Developer**
+# 👋 Hi, I’m Muhammad Zain Attiq - a **CKAD-Certified Agentic AI Engineer & Full Stack Cloud Developer**

 🚀 Passionate about building **scalable, cloud-native Agentic AI systems** — from intelligent chatbots and copilots to enterprise-grade workflow automations.
 🌩️ Designing AI solutions at the intersection of **Agentic AI + Cloud + Full Stack** using modern frameworks and best cloud-first practices.